Existence of limit of multivariable function: Acknowledgments

 \section{Acknowledgments}

 The author proved Theorem 1 several years ago while studying calculus.
-With the development of AI tools like GPT, there is now an opportunity to fully document it in an English paper.
-Greetings to the eternal 18-year-olds!
+With the development of AI translation tools like GPT, there is now an opportunity to fully document it in an English paper.